-This peer group data provided by Main Data Group ("MDG") and proprietary survey data provided by Pearl Meyer were used to identify compensation design changes to the Company's fiscal year 2021 program.
+This peer group data provided by Main Data Group ("MDG"), an affiliate of Pearl Meyer, and proprietary survey data provided by Pearl Meyer were used to identify compensation design changes to the Company's fiscal year 2022 program.
 The data MDG provided included compensation benchmarking and corporate governance analytics.
-All data and analytics were regularly updated and information was gathered using the peer group's public SEC fillings.
+All data and analytics were regularly updated and information was gathered using the peer group's public SEC filings.
 Analysis was conducted by employment position title.

 MDG's incentive statistics project a "target" payout.
-From this statistical data, a comp-a-ratio is calculated which compares the compensation of Cavco's executives to the compensation companies in the peer group pay their executives.
-The comp-a-ratio reflects the comparison of Cavco's executive compensation versus the median executive compensation for the peer group.
-The comp-a-ratio comparison includes base compensation, STIP, long-term incentives and total direct compensation ("TDI").
+From this statistical data, a ratio is calculated which compares the compensation of Cavco's executives to the compensation companies in the peer group pay their executives.
+The ratio reflects the comparison of Cavco's executive compensation versus the median executive compensation for the peer group.
+The ratio comparison includes base compensation, STIP, long-term incentives and total direct compensation.